 (D) The federal adjustment process.

-(1) When there is a federal tax offset adjustment, the tax offset collection is returned to the obligor and the financial management service (FMS) reduces the amount of the tax offset that was previously disbursed to the state.
+(1) When there is a federal tax offset adjustment, the tax offset collection is returned to the obligor and the bureau of fiscal services (BFS) reduces the amount of the tax offset that was previously disbursed to the state.

 (2) Injured spouse claims.